This Day in History

 We are identified with the poor, suffering, bleeding slave of the South.
 He is our brother.
 The claims of kin are added to the claims of humanity upon us to labor directly and heartily with the philanthropist, to undo the heavy burdens and let the oppressed go free.
 The condition of our enslaved brethren greatly affects our own.
 We cannot expect the full enjoyment of all our rights while the influence of Slavery is felt in our land.

-Learn more at the Colored Conventions Project.
+Learn more from Radical Mainers by Andy O’Brien in The Bollard and at the Colored Conventions Project.